GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 ```

 Open the load balancer's IP address in your web browser, click "Log in" in the top right and sign in with the default Jenkins username and password(`jenkins:jenkins`).

+> **Warning**: Your Jenkins instance is currently insecure.
+To properly secure your instance follow the steps found [here](https://wiki.jenkins-ci.org/display/JENKINS/Securing+Jenkins).

 ![](docs/img/jenkins-login.png)